-Students who do not officially withdraw from courses with approval from CSU IP shall be assigned the administrative grade of "WU" (Withdrawal Unauthorized) which for purposes of grade point average and progress point computation, is equivalent to an F.
+Students who do not officially withdraw from courses with approval from CSU IP and the overseas study shall be assigned the administrative grade of "WU" (Withdrawal Unauthorized) which for purposes of grade point average and progress point computation, is equivalent to an F. Exceptions due to special circumstances may apply.